Speculative Verification: Exploiting Information Gain to Refine Speculative Decoding: Background and Related Work

 \section{Background and Related Work}

-Speculative decoding (SD) reduces latency by using a small draft model to generate tokens speculatively, which are then verified in parallel by the target model.
-While SD improves efficiency, misalignment between the models can result in frequent token rejections and wasted computation.
+Speculative decoding (SD) reduces latency by using a small draft model to generate tokens speculatively, which are verified in parallel by the target model.
+Because SD’s performance depends on speculation accuracy, prior work has focused on improving this accuracy or predicting it to adapt the speculation length; we review these works below.

-{\bf Improving Alignment.} To address distribution mismatches between the draft and target models, various alignment techniques have been proposed.
-DistillSpec\cite{zhou2024distillspec} applies knowledge distillation to fine-tune draft models to better match the token distribution of target models.
-HRSS\cite{zhang2025learning} further incorporates context information from the target model during distillation to improve alignment.
-Eagle\cite{li2024eagle, li2024eagle2} trains draft models to detect misalignment and adjust the speculation length accordingly.
+{\bf Distillation and Self-Speculative Models.} To improve draft-target similarity, prior work has applied knowledge distillation, as in DistillSpec\,\cite{zhou2024distillspec} and HRSS\,\cite{zhang2025learning}.
+Because distillation requires costly fine-tuning, self-speculative models have been proposed to perform speculation mostly using the target model itself, thereby reducing additional training overhead.

-Self-speculative models perform speculation using the target model itself, thereby improving alignment.
-LayerSkip\cite{layerskip} and Kangaroo\cite{liu2024kangaroo} use only the first few layers for drafting, while Medusa\cite{cai2024medusa} uses the full target model with additional decoding heads to predict multiple tokens in parallel.
+LayerSkip\,\cite{layerskip} and Kangaroo\,\cite{liu2024kangaroo} use the first few layers of the target model for drafting.
+Medusa\,\cite{cai2024medusa} employs the full target model with additional decoding heads to predict multiple \jkim{draft} tokens in parallel.
+Eagle-3\,\cite{li2025eagle} further uses hidden states from multiple target-model layers in its decoding heads and generates draft token trees instead of linear sequences to better utilize hardware resources, especially for single-batch inference.

-{\bf Tiered Speculation and Pipelining.} To reduce verification overhead, some approaches introduce mid-sized models to verify drafted tokens before final verification in the target model.
-Staged spec\,\cite{spector2023accelerating} propose drafting using the n-gram method, verifying the tokens in a small model, and then performing final verification in the target model.
-HSDDW\,\cite{syu2025hierarchical} uses a mid-sized model to decide whether to draft additional tokens before verification in the target model.

-Using separate GPUs for drafting and verification with pipelining has recently been proposed to improve throughput.
-PEARL\cite{liu2025pearl} allows drafting to continue speculatively on one GPU while previously drafted tokens are verified on another, assuming all are accepted.
-SPIN\cite{chen2025spin} runs multiple draft models in parallel on separate GPUs and selects the best output for verification.
+{\bf Predicting Speculation Accuracy.} To predict token acceptance probability, SmartSpec\,\cite{liu2024optimizing} uses a moving average of recent acceptance rates and adjusts the draft length accordingly.
+Tetris\,\cite{wu2025tetris} and DySpec\,\cite{xiong2025dyspec} predict token acceptance using the draft model's probability for sampled tokens and prioritize verification accordingly.
+However, their approach relies on the strong assumption that the draft model’s token probability is well correlated with acceptance probability, which often does not hold in practice.